How Many Milligrams in a Teaspoon

 If you are baking a cake you are fine to simply follow the recipe.
 However, if you are taking a health supplement you MUST measure the weight of the supplement with a scale.
 If you use a volume measurement (such as a teaspoon) you can not be sure how much supplement you are taking.

-For instance, if you are taking DCA (dichloroacetate) to treat cancer and use a volume measurement you will probably be taking too little DCA which will give you very poor results.
+For instance, if you are taking DCA (dichloroacetate) and use a volume measurement you will probably be taking too little DCA which will give you very poor results.
 Using a digital scale will ensure you get exactly the amount of supplement you need.
 You can by an accurate and inexpensive scale here.

 Here is a short video that explains how to use a digital scale to measure DCA (dichloroacetate).
 If you have any questions please use our contact us form.
 We answer most questions within a few hours.